Ghini/ghini.desktop/doc/report.rst

 Working with XSL Stylesheets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Not up-to-date, help required.
+   :class: toggle

+      The current maintainer was never hired to work at this part of the software, and he leaves this feature as he found it, both code and user documentation, trying not to break it.
+Please contribute, with text, screenshots, examples, if you know how to produce reports with XSL.
+The below notes date back to the old Bauble 1.0.11 docs.
+And, oh well, you may state that they say close to nothing.

 The XSL report formatter requires an XSL to PDF renderer to convert the data to a PDF file.
 Apache FOP is a free and open-source XSL->PDF renderer and is recommended.

 Installing Apache FOP on GNULinux